hadronized/strongly-typed-thoughts.net/static/content/home.md

 by fall 2015, delivered by [EFREI](https://en.wikipedia.org/wiki/EFREI).
 You can download a generic version of my CV [here](http://phaazon.net/pub/CV.pdf).

-Today, I work at [vente-privee.com](http://vente-privee.com) as Functional Software Engineer.
-I design and implement complex systems.
-Oh and I use Haskell and even Elm!
+Today, I work at [Ledger](https://www.ledger.com) as Software Engineer.
+I work mostly on low-level systems and applications, ranging from heavy-cryptographic code to blockchain protocols, formats, serialization and financial transaction-related code, but I also integrate those systems end-to-end into different architectures, such as `node.js`, Electron, Android and iOS via React Native, etc.

 > Disclaimer to headhunters: if you want to contact me for a job offer, please do not use a template
 > you send to everyone.
 It’s both boring and disrespectful.
-Still, I used to, respond to that kind
+Even though I used to respond to that
-> of requests, but I won’t anymore.
+> kind of requests, I will not anymore.
 What would you think if someone applied for a job position
-> with a template they would obviously use for other people?
-If you really want to contact me, just
+> with a template they would obviously use for other companies?
+Do you feel they would express their
+> real interest in getting hired in your company with such a process?
+If you really want to contact
-> talk to me with your own words.
-I’m a human being, I don’t want to talk to a template.
+> me, just talk to me with your own words and read through my work..
+I’m a human being, I don’t want
+> to talk to a template nor being considered as “a human resource.”
+>
+> Disclaimer²: I’m not interested in PHP.
+You peeps have to stop with that.

 Enjoy your visit, and feel free to contact me!